 (b) Submit a written application in the form prescribed by the board; and

-(c) Pay the fee or fees specified by the board for the issuance of the registration or license.
+(c) Pay the fee or fees specified by the board for the issuance of the certificate.

-(2) Each drug or device outlet shall apply for a certificate of registration or a license in one (1) of the following classifications:
+(2) Each drug or device outlet shall apply for a certificate in one (1) of the following classifications:

 (b) Institutional facility;